-EMC-compatible design must therefore be integrated from the beginning of the development of HV connectors; i.e. technical optimization of the connector under EMC, weight and cost aspects.
+EMC-compatible design must therefore be integrated from the beginning of the development of HV connectors, i.e., technical optimization of the connector under EMC, weight and cost aspects.

 Instead of elaborate sample designs, suitable 3D electromagnetic simulations of the performance and EMC of the connector can save time and money in the course of development.
-Both simulation and verification/measurement of the EMC behavior on the finished connector should be carried out with the same test method, in this case with the triaxial method according to IEC 62153-4-7.
+Both simulation and verification/ measurement of the EMC behavior on the finished connector should be carried out with the same test method, in this case with the triaxial method in accordance with IEC 62153-4-7.